bhushan-mohanraj/least-squares/README.md

 - Fix the arrows (cut off) in the graph.
 - Fix the colors (too bold) in the graph.
-- Allow the user to drag points around, and calculate the optimal slope and intercept with NumPy or similar libraries.
+- Allow the user to drag points around, and calculate the optimal slope and intercept.
 - Test and check for logical errors.

 ## Environment (Python 3.10)